 Vital Visual Interpretation: the Promise of Short Videos Apps for Museums

-Seema Rao, Cleveland Museum of Art, Patty Edmonson, Cleveland Museum of Art, USA, Chad Weinard, Williams College Museum of Art, USA, Alli Burness, Independent, Australia
+Seema Rao, Cleveland Museum of Art, Patty Edmonson, Cleveland Museum of Art, USA, Chad Weinard, Independent Consultant, USA, Alli Burness, Independent, Australia

 While corporations have started to use Vine for advertising, museums have been slow to adopt this medium.
 Given the number of museums with Vine accounts, many institutions seem to acknowledge the possibility in short videos.
 However, most museums are yet to exploit Vine for its full potential.
 Short-videos are an important way in which users communicate with each other.